-The Company assesses whether an AFS financial asset is impaired by assessing whether there is a significant or prolonged decline in fair value below cost.
-Factors that are considered include, but are not limited to: a decline in current financial position; defaults on debt obligations; failure to meet debt covenants; significant downgrades of credit status, and severity and/or duration of the decline in value.
+The Company assesses whether there is potential impairment of an AFS financial asset by assessing whether there is a significant or prolonged decline in fair value below cost.
+For equity instruments, the Company considers a decline of 20% to be significant and a period of twelve months to be prolonged.
+When assessing whether there is potential impairment of instruments other than equity instruments, factors that are considered include, but are not limited to: a decline in current financial position; defaults on debt obligations; failure to meet debt covenants; significant downgrades of credit status, and severity and/or duration of the decline in value.
 An impairment loss is recorded through a reclassification adjustment to the consolidated statements of income.